Autumn Budget 2025 Tax Rises Loom

 Timing: Autumn Budget 2025 tax rises are fast approaching

-The Autumn Budget 2025 is widely expected around late October or early November, potentially between 28 October and 4 November.
+On 3 September 20025, the government confirmed that the Autumn Budget 2025 will be held on 26 November 2025.
+This is later than most commentators expected.
+It typically follows Prime Ministers Questions, and starts from around 12.30 pm.
 With that window fast approaching, both markets and the public await clarity on which taxes, including income, corporation, CGT, ISA and inheritance tax, could soon rise.

 What to look out for with Autumn Budget 2025 Tax Rises